marxanweb/general/documentation/docs_user.md

 <img src='images/tab_features.png' title='Feature tab' class='docsImage'>

-The target icon shows the target that has been set for that particular species and its color reflects the status of the feature.
+The target icon shows the target that has been set for that particular feature and its color reflects the status of the feature't target that is met.
 If the project has been run and the target has been achieved for the feature then it is white.
 If the target has not been achieved it is shown in pink.

-The status bar shows a scale from 0 to 100% which shows the amount of the feature that needs to be protected (in grey) and the amount protected in the current run (in blue).
-If the amount protected in the current run does not reach the amount to be protected then the target icon is shown in pink.
+The status bar shows a scale from 0 to 100% which reflects the percentage of the target acheived (in blue) relative to the amount set (in grey).
+If there is a target shortfall for a feature, the target icon will be pink.

-The context menu provides a set of functions that apply to the feature and the precise set of functions depends on whether the project was created using the New Project wizard or imported and also on whether the feature was uploaded to Mapbox (see the [Uploading spatial data to Mapbox](#uploading-spatial-data-to-mapbox) section).
+The context menu provides a set of functions that apply to the feature and the functions available depends on whether the project was created using the New Project wizard or imported and also on whether the feature was uploaded to Mapbox as a shapefile (see the [Uploading spatial data to Mapbox](#uploading-spatial-data-to-mapbox) section).

 <img src='images/feature_context_menu.png' title='Feature context menu' class='docsImage'>